 Maintenance – Repairs (engine/chassis side): 5th Wheel

-If the pickup needed work, we could take it to most any shop that worked on diesel pickups while the 5th wheel was comfortably parked in a campground.
+If the pickup needed work, we could take it to most any shop that worked on diesel pickups while the 5th wheel remained parked in a campground.
 When the motorhome needs work, we have to find a shop that works on big trucks that will also work on a motorhome.
 You see, some truck and trailer shops will work on motorhomes, some won’t.
 Then, while the work is being done the house is in the shop too.
-If that work includes an overnight stay arraignments have to be made for accommodations.
+If that work includes an overnight stay arraignments have to be made for accommodations (although it should be noted that depending on the type of work, many shops will let you stay in the motorhome overnight in their parking lot).
 In addition: work on the motorhome is almost always more costly than on the pickup.

 Maintenance – Repairs (camper side): tie

 Getting camper stuff worked on (or doing it yourself) is about the same on either one.
 Refrigerators, water heaters, awnings, etc. are pretty much the same.
 It is much easier to get work done by mobile techs on the camper side of the motorhome than on the engine side.

 Cost of routine operation: motorhome

 The motorhome gets about the same mileage as did the pickup when towing the camper.
 However, once in the campground, we drive a small car that gets much better mileage.
 Oil changes, etc. cost a lot more on the motorhome, but only have to be done yearly, making the annual cost about the same.
 Also, remember, the motorhome is only run when actually changing campsites, keeping mileage low compared to the pickup which is also a daily driver.